There’s a lot to love about taking an Italy road trip!

 A roughly 10-day road trip, plus a couple of days spent in Florence at the beginning and/or end of the trip, will provide an excellent overview of Tuscany while still leaving plenty of stones left unturned that will have you already dreaming of your next trip back by the time you say goodbye.

-However, Tuscany is also well-suited for a mini road trip, so if you only have 3 days or so to spare, you can still get a delightful taste of Italy by car!
+However, Tuscany is also well-suited for a mini road trip, so if you only have a few days to spare, you can still get a delightful taste of Italy by car!

 The Amalfi Coast